Matt-Adventure-Ardeche/staffhandbook/docs/activities/initiatives.md

 arms to the side.
 If a person *Boinks* you (by crossing their arms) then it goes back in the opposite direction.
 If a person *Pows* they may send it to any person in the circle.
 If a person shouts *Panic* all the group must run in random directions whilst shouting.
-If a person evokes *Sea Cucumber* they must all cross their wrists above their heads and do a *“oooowoooooowoooooo”.*
+If a person evokes *Sea Cucumber* they must all cross their wrists above their heads and do a *“oooowoooooowoooooo”*.

 ### 3. Human Knot
 Get a piece of rope joined at the ends, mess it up so it’s placed randomly.
 The group then pick up a random